Tripura657/ZenDo-TodoList/README.md

 ---

-## 🧘 Why ZenDo?
+## Why ZenDo?

 > _ZenDo helps you plan your day with less stress and more clarity._

-Whether you're managing daily routines, study goals, or personal reminders — ZenDo offers a peaceful way to stay productive.
+Whether you're managing daily routines, study goals, or personal reminders — ZenDo offers a way to stay productive.

 ---